Why Choose Cedars-Sinai Marina del Rey Hospital for Phimosis Treatment?

-The highly skilled, well-trained urologists at Marina Del Rey Hospital evaluate patients with phimosis and advise an individualized treatment plan.
+The highly-skilled, well-trained urologists at Cedars-Sinai Marina del Rey Hospital evaluate patients with phimosis and advise an individualized treatment plan.
 There are several conservative and surgical treatment approaches to treat phimosis.
 The treatment is chosen based on the severity of the condition.

 Pathologic phimosis is associated with the scarring of the foreskin which leads to an inability to retract it.
 Retraction of the foreskin forcefully can lead to microtears that can cause scarring and phimosis.
 This condition may be the result of poor hygiene and recurrent balanoposthitis (infection of the glans and foreskin), balanitis (infection of the foreskin), malignancy, and diabetes mellitus.
 Patients with a pathologic phimosis often suffer from painful erection, recurrent urinary tract infections, hematuria, preputial pain, and a weak urinary stream.

 Surgical Procedures Performed at Cedars-Sinai Marina del Rey Hospital for Phimosis

 Surgical treatment is considered in recalcitrant cases of phimosis that does not respond well to conservative measures of treatment.
 The technique used to treat phimosis is called circumcision and there are different techniques to perform this procedure.
 Either complete (radical) or incomplete (foreskin sparing) circumcision may be undertaken.
 The three methods of circumcision include the Plastibell device, the Mogen clamp, and the Gomco clamp method.
 These devices are used to stop blood circulation to the foreskin during its resection.
 The entire procedure may last for about 15-30 minutes.

 Drugs and Other Treatment Needed for Phimosis